LIST: 6 most stunning green creations of legendary designer Michael Cinco - The Filipino Times

 Globally renowned Filipino designer Michael Cinco continues to amaze fashion and couture lovers across the globe with his elegant and intricate haute couture designs.

-Cinco’s masterful creations always evoke fantasy, crystallized with top-caliber creativity in high-end fashion, which accommodate a long list of the most glittering names in the world—such as Beyonce, Jennifer Lopez, Rihanna, Lady Gaga, Mariah Carey, Britney Spears, Christina Aguilera, Ellie Goulding, Tyra Banks, Naomi Campbell, among other high-profile clientele.
+Cinco’s masterful creations always evoke fantasy, crystallized with top-caliber creativity in high-end fashion, which accommodated long list of the most glittering names in the world—such as Beyonce, Jennifer Lopez, Rihanna, Lady Gaga, Mariah Carey, Britney Spears, Christina Aguilera, Ellie Goulding, Tyra Banks, Naomi Campbell, among other high-profile clientele.

 His legendary, impalpable style that spouses the Middle East’s splendor has placed Filipino fashion design on the map.
 Thanks to his incomparable passion for haute couture, Cinco has become one of the leading international Filipino designers.